 But is the Bertello pizza oven actually any good, and how does it compare to the more prolific and well known Ooni line of professional outdoor pizza ovens?

-The Bertello and the Ooni are both pizza ovens that support gas and wood fuel types.
-The Bertello is a single pizza oven priced at $299 for the stand-alone wood/charcoal burning oven, or $410 with the optional gas burner attachment.
-On the other hand, Ooni carries a range 6 of pizza ovens priced from $349 to $799 with options for wood, propane and even natural gas fuel types.
-The most similar Ooni oven to the Bertello is the Ooni Fyra 12 in terms of price and the Ooni Karu 12 in terms of features, priced at $349 and $399 respectively.
+Bertello and Ooni are both pizza ovens that support gas and wood fuel types.
+The Bertello is a single pizza oven priced at $299 for the wood or charcoal oven, or $410 with the optional gas burner attachment.
+On the other hand, Ooni carries a range of 6 pizza ovens priced from $349 to $799 with options for wood, propane and even natural gas fuel types.

 Bottom Line: The Bertello is a good pizza oven, but Ooni beats it in every aspect except price.
 The Ooni Fyra 12 is a superior wood-fired oven priced only slightly higher at $349, while the Ooni Karu 12 is a superior multi-fueled pizza oven priced at $399.
 So, if you can afford a few extra bucks, I recommend either of these Ooni models over the Bertello.